wazuh/wazuh-documentation/source/getting-started/use-cases/log-analysis.rst

 Log data querying and visualization
 -----------------------------------

-The Wazuh dashboard offers log data querying and visualization capabilities.You can leverage the dashboard’s intuitive interface to conduct complex searches and queries to extract meaningful insights from the log data collected by Wazuh.
+The Wazuh dashboard offers log data querying and visualization capabilities.
+You can leverage the dashboard’s intuitive interface to conduct complex searches and queries to extract meaningful insights from the log data collected by Wazuh.

 Wazuh provides a set of predefined dashboards and visualizations out of the box, specifically tailored to security monitoring and compliance use cases.
 These dashboards provide insight into common security events such as failed logins, malware detection, and system anomalies.
 You can further customize these dashboards to suit your specific needs and requirements.
-Below is a sample image of the **Security event** dashboard showing several interesting information like ``Top 5 PCI DSS Requirements``, ``Top 5 alerts``, and ``Alert groups evolution``.
+Below is a sample image of the **Security event** dashboard showing several interesting information like **Top 5 PCI DSS Requirements**, **Top 5 alerts**, and **Alert groups evolution**.

    .. thumbnail:: /images/getting-started/use-cases/log-data-analysis/security-event-dashboard.png
       :title: Security event dashboard